 Do you fear for humanity?
 Show me the ghost

-The above article appeared in The Guardian on 5th May 2023, written by Alex Horn after an interview with Geoffrey Hinton, a former employee of Google.
+An article appeared in The Guardian on 5th May 2023, written by Alex Horn after an interview with Geoffrey Hinton, a former employee of Google.

 The word 'immortality' jogged my interest herein.
 The word acts as a contextual marker, i.e., a token or indexical which needs context to explain its meaning.